-The Bend in the River Brass Band follows the tradition of British brass bands in instrumentation and literature.
+River Brass follows the tradition of British brass bands in instrumentation and literature.
 Its members are post-high school players from southwestern Indiana, western Kentucky, and southern Illinois.
 Members range in age from the late teens to the eighties.
 This diverse group is brought together by their common interest in making and sharing high quality brass music.
-2014 marks the Bend in the River Brass Band's seventh appearance at NABBA championships.

 North American Brass Band Association competition history:

 2019 (Fort Wayne) - 8th Place, 2nd Section, Dr. Pat Stuckemeyer

 2018 (Fort Wayne) - 6th Place, 2nd Section, Dr. Pat Stuckemeyer